 CME Needs Assessment, Planning and Evaluation Processes

-- conduct medical education postgraduate courses teaching colposcopy and other screening techniques;
+- conduct postgraduate medical education postgraduate courses teaching the screening, diagnosis, and management of lower genital tract disease including instruction in colposcopy and management techniques;

 - conduct a biennial scientific meeting to disseminate new ideas, conduct debates and panel discussions on screening, triage, and management issues;

-- provide self-study educational resource materials such as Internet CME activities and case studies, textbooks, CD-ROMs, videotapes and DVDs, the quarterly Home Study Course, and other products;
+- provide self-study educational resource materials such as web-based CME activities and case studies, electronic media, and other products;

 - publish the Journal of Lower Genital Tract Disease, an international peer-reviewed journal;